Programplaner og emneplaner - Student

 The student can

-• account for the implications of the conclusion for physiotherapists' professional practice, reflect on the need for knowledge in the field, and present issues for future projects within the thematic area
+- account for the implications of the conclusion for physiotherapists' professional practice, reflect on the need for knowledge in the field, and present research questions for future projects within the thematic area

 The work and teaching methods include lectures, seminars, supervision and self-study in the project group.
-At the start, project sketching seminars are arranged, including a half-day seminar with presentation of the project sketch and feedback on fellow students' project sketching.
-Halfway into the project, students meet to present the preliminary project status and provide input to fellow students for use in the completion of the projects.
+At the start, project plan seminars are arranged, including a half-day seminar with presentation of the project outline and feedback to fellow students' project plans.
+Midway through the project period, the students meet to present the preliminary project status, as well as to give fellow students input for further project implementation.

-Students are assigned a supervisor after submitting a project outline.
-The supervision is based on written project material and specific questions submitted by the student group ahead of the supervision session.
+The students are assigned a supervisor after submitting a project outline.
+Supervision is based on the written project material and specific questions submitted by the student group prior to the supervision session.
 Each group receives two (2) hours of supervision on the project outline during the seminars, and three (3) hours of individual project supervision.

 The following must have been approved in order for the student to take the exam: